The Comprehensive Guide to Working from Home

-Toggl – With the click of a button it allows you to track your time on a project, it reminds you to take breaks with the pomodoro timer and allows you to see what you spend most of your time doing in order to help you plan your time for future projects
+Toggle – With the click of a button it allows you to track your time on a project, it reminds you to take breaks with the Pomodoro timer and allows you to see what you spend most of your time doing in order to help you plan your time for future projects

 We asked our survey respondents what their #1 tip for being productive at home was and here is what they said:

 “Prioritize.
 Sometimes we can’t have a productive day because we just don’t know where to start.”